Behavior Analytics: Flow Analytics

 Select Existing displays the existing behavior dashboards from which you can select.

-If you do not want to add this flow to your existing dashboards or if you do not have any existing dashboards, you can also create a new one.
+If you do not want to add this flow to your existing dashboards, or if you do not have any, you can also create a new one.

 3. Type a chart name for your flow to appear on the dashboard.
-You can have multiple charts under one dashboard.
+You can have multiple charts on a single dashboard.

 4. Click the Add button at the bottom of the page to add your flow to the selected dashboard.